sartaj/fuse-coffee-bot/README.md

 # fuse-coffee-bot
-Source code for WIFI Coffee Bot to let people know coffee is ready.
+Source code for WIFI Coffee Bot to let people know coffee is ready on Slack.